 We've rounded up the very best free iPhone apps you can download today, including photo and video editors, health apps, music players, and much more besides.

 You've got an iPhone, and have ventured into the melee of Apple's App Store, which has well over a million apps.
 Great news!
 Many of them are free.
 Not so great news!
 You've got to sift through them to work out the very best.
 Fortunately, that's what we're here for, listing them here.

 Our selection is sorted into handy categories, so whether you need a no-cost photo editor, translation app, sat-nav or anything else, you can just jump straight to the relevant category.

-Click through to the following pages for each category, but first check out our free iPhone app of the last month below, and make sure you give this page a cheeky bookmark so you can keep up with our latest free iPhone app pick every fourteen days.
+Click through to the following pages for each category, but first check out our free iPhone app of the last month below, and make sure you give this page a cheeky bookmark so you can keep up with our latest free iPhone app pick every month.